 So what does this 5 represent in HTML5 ?
 5 in HTML5 represents that it is the 5th version of HTML and also the latest.
-It’s introduced in 2008 by two separate groups: the World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG).
+It was introduced in 2008 by two separate groups: the World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG).

 Features of HTML5

-HTML5 has browser support.
-It means even if some browsers are not supporting HTML5 you will be able to load webpage on that browser.
+- Browser support: HTML5 has browser support.
+It means even if some browsers are not supporting HTML5 you will be able to load a webpage on that browser.

-HTML5 provides a geolocation feature.
-With the help of geolocation feature we can insert or implement maps in our web pages for example world map etc.
+- Geolocation: HTML5 provides a geolocation feature.
+With the help of the geolocation feature, we can insert or implement maps on our web pages for example world maps, etc.

-HTML5 provides a footer element The footer element is typically found at the bottom or foot of a webpage.
-It can contain copyright information, links to social media and additional site navigation items.
+- Footer: HTML5 provides a footer element The footer element is typically found at the bottom or foot of a webpage.
+It can contain copyright information, links to social media, and additional site navigation items.

 We now know what HTML and HTML5 are and we have seen how they are related.
 Let’s see how much they differ from each other.

-As we see in this article, HTML5 provides extra features and functionalities in comparison to HTML and as it is the latest version of HTML so it’s recommended to use HTML5 for easy and fast implementation in comparison to HTML
+Ans: As we see in this article, HTML5 provides extra features and functionalities in comparison to HTML, and as it is the latest version of HTML it’s recommended to use HTML5 for easy and fast implementation comparison to HTML.

-Here are the few reasons why we use HTML5 instead of HTML.
-HTML5 provides you with more features with respect to the HTML such as audio, video with the help of tags, drag and drop feature, Geolocation, browser support etc.
+Ans: Here are a few reasons why we use HTML5 instead of HTML.
+HTML5 provides you with more features with respect to the HTML such as audio, and video with the help of tags, drag and drop features, Geolocation, browser support, etc.

-Here is a simple example of HTML5 where we use all heading tags
+Ans: Here is a simple example of HTML5 where we use all heading tags:

 <!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8"> <title>Example of HTML headings tag</title> </head> <body> <h1>Heading level 1</h1> <h2>Heading level 2</h2> <h3>Heading level 3</h3> <h4>Heading level 4</h4> <h5>Heading level 5</h5> <h6>Heading level 6</h6> </body> </html>

-Yes you can as HTML5 is just an upgraded version of HTML so the concepts that you will learn in HTML5 is almost the same as HTML.
+Ans: Yes, you can as HTML5 is just an upgraded version of HTML so the concepts that you will learn in HTML5 are almost the same as HTML.

-Yes, it is as it provides you many functionalities and features like Vector graphics, browser support, geolocation, etc. and new tags that you can use to create web pages and websites.
+Ans: Yes, HTML5 is good as it provides you with many functionalities, features, and new tags that you can use to create web pages and websites.